robertostling/eight-bit-forth/README.md

       0 ZTEMP JMPI ] ;
     : LIT R>W 1+W DUP>RW @ ;
     : LITW R>W 1+W DUPW 1+W >RW @W ;

+LETW ( 'WORD X A -- ) temporarily lets the value of the variable at address A be X while executing the word at a given address.
+The old value at A is temporarily stored on the return stack while WORD is executed.

     : LETW
       DUPW DUP>RW @W >RW
       !W EXECUTE